-A Soldier's living environment is an important factor to preserve and enhance the All-Volunteer Force.
-Unaccompanied Housing is the home for the Army's unaccompanied Soldiers; quality facilities and services are essential elements to single and unaccompanied Soldiers.
+A Soldier's living environment is an important factor to preserving and enhancing the All-Volunteer Force.
+Government owned UH is the home for the Army's unaccompanied Soldiers; quality facilities and services are essential elements to single and unaccompanied Soldiers.